zxaletter/ZXAL/README.md

 - control flow(if, else if, and else statements)

 build process in ZXAL directory:
-i) make
-ii) ./zxal file.z
-iii) ./file
-iv) echo $?

-or if you want to test .z files in tests directory
-i) make
+- make
-ii) ./zxal tests/file.z
+- ./zxal tests/file.z
-iii) ./tests/file
+- ./tests/file
-iv) echo $?
+- echo $?

 So assembly file and executable are in the same directory as the .z file you're compiling.

-p.s., as you can see from iv), i dont have print function, functions can have at most six arguments and error handling during typechecking sucks.
+p.s., as you can see from iv), i dont have print function.
+Also, functions can have at most six arguments and error handling during typechecking sucks.
 For example, if a function return type is not equivalent to the type of the operand of a return statement, assert is invoked.